StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ## Relations

 Relations show how components in the topology are connected together.
-They are represented by a dashed or solid line and have an arrowhead showing the direction of dependency between the components they link.
+They're represented by a dashed or solid line and have an arrowhead showing the direction of dependency between the components they link.
 [Health state will propagate](../../concepts/health-state.md#element-propagated-health-state) from one component to the next, from dependencies to dependent components.
 Relations that have one or more health checks configured will report a calculated health state.

 Select a relation to open detailed information about it in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details** depending on the relation type that has been selected.